 Four major trends in the future development of PROTAC

 In the past few years, PROTAC technology has basically matured.
-The authors propose that the next milestones in the field of PROTAC will focus on the following four areas, namely, identifying optimal protein degradation targets, expanding the scope of clinical application of E3 ligase, expanding the scope of clinical treatment beyond oncology and developing other PROTAC modes.
+The authors propose that the next milestones in the field of PROTAC will focus on the following four areas, namely, identify optimal protein degradation targets, expand the scope of clinical application of E3 ligase, expand the scope of clinical treatment beyond oncology and develop other PROTAC modes.

 Proteins with drug resistance mutations to targeted therapy, proteins with backbone functions, and proteins that are "undruggable" by other therapeutic modalities may also be suitable PROTAC targets.